AdaCore/gnatstudio/docs/users_guide/main_window.rst

 command line (via a :command:`-P` switch).
 If not, and the current directory contains only one project file, GPS selects it automatically.
 Finally, if you specify the name of a source file to edit, GPS loads a default project.
-If GPS can't find a project file, it displays a welcome dialog, giving you the following choices:
+If GPS cannot find a project file, it displays a welcome dialog, giving you the following choices:

 * :guilabel:`Create new project from template`